ddowl/configs/README.md

 # configs
 ## My personal configs (Bash, Vim, Git, etc)

 Install using `git clone --recursive`, or if you've already cloned the repo use `git submodule update --init --recursive` to instantiate the submodules.
+Alternatively, you can run `./setupSubmodules` in the checkout directory.